luapower/bitmap/bitmap.md

   so that `#channels` indicates the number of channels.
   * `max` - maximum value to which the channel values need to be clipped.
   * `bpc` - bits/channel - same meaning as `max` but in bits.

-## Extending

-Extending the `bitmap` module with new colortypes, formats, conversions and module functions is easy.
-Look at the `bitmap_rgbaf` sub-module for an example on how to do that.
-For the submodule to be loaded automatically though, you need to reference it in the `bitmap` module too in a few key spots (again, look at how `rgbaf` does it).

 ## TODO